Patient education: Down syndrome (Beyond the Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Should I have a screening test for Down syndrome during pregnancy?
+Patient education: Should I have a screening test for Down syndrome during pregnancy?
 (Beyond the Basics)

-Patient information: Celiac disease in children (Beyond the Basics)
+Patient education: Celiac disease in children (Beyond the Basics)

-Patient information: Ear infections (otitis media) in children (Beyond the Basics)
+Patient education: Ear infections (otitis media) in children (Beyond the Basics)

-Patient information: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)
+Patient education: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)

-Patient information: Autism spectrum disorder (Beyond the Basics)
+Patient education: Autism spectrum disorder (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.